SemlerPDX/TaskMaster/README.md

 <br />

-**TaskMaster is a free Windows utility application to keep desired tasks running and prevent unwanted tasks that cannot otherwise be disabled or uninstalled from running on your computer.**
+**TaskMaster is a free utility application for Windows to keep desired tasks running and prevent unwanted tasks that cannot otherwise be disabled or uninstalled from running on your computer.**

 <br />